EricssonResearch/v2x-self-revocation/prl/README.md

 ## Local setup

 The scripts all utilize Python.
 Our system runs Python 3.8.10 and newer Python versions may not work properly due to changes to the asyncio library used by the `generate_plots.py` script.
 This should only affect convenient generation of multiple settings at the same time and should not impact the core `main.py` script.

 To get started, simply install the dependencies in the `requirements.txt` file `pip3 install -r requirements.txt`.

 ## Generating a single stationary distribution

 Run one iteration of the main script like this:

 ```bash
 python3 main.py -n 800 -p 0.0001 -e 30 --cache-dir=cached/ --force-cached -g
 ```

 `--help` gives more information but `n`, `p`, and `e` (T_prl) are defined as in the paper while `--cache-dir` defines the caching directory, `--force-cached` prevents recomputation and only relies on the data already in the `cached` folder, and `-g` instructs to plot the stationary distribution of these parameters.

 ## Generating the first plot of the paper

 The first plot of the paper depicts multiple scenarios that vary in their probability and visualizes different percentiles.
 The script `p-plot_generator.py` performs this operation, generates a plot and also creates a tikz export.
 Simply run it with `python3 p-plot_generator.py` (assuming the cached markov matrices are in `cached`).
+The `p-plot_generator.py` script will abort if it can not load all the required data points from the `cached` directory.
+Thus, to run it, you must first generate this data.

+The `make p-plot` target does this by generating the individual data first, see below for how to do this manually.

 ### Reproducing the data used in the first plot